 - The most efficient way to get IVIG approved is for your doctor to get on the phone and do a Peer-to-Peer with a doctor from your insurance company.
 They will go to bat for you and explain why the treatment is necessary.
 Be sure you’ve also submitted the necessary documentation to your insurance.

 - If you can prove (with documentation/a letter from a doctor) that no other provider within a certain radius can provide the treatments and expertise you need, they may cover visits to the PANS expert at the in-network rate.

-- If you’re having trouble paying for treatment, look into a healthcare advocate.
+- If you’re having trouble getting insurance to cover treatments, look into a healthcare advocate.
 I found mine through exhalehealth.com.
 They know all of the legalese to say to get the insurance companies to pay up.

 - If you have the time (ie the case is not imminently life-threatening), consider checking your insurance’s policies on pre-authorization for treatment.
 Sometimes you’ll run into trouble later if you don’t wait for pre-authorization before getting a procedure and then you ask them to cover it.
 Be careful!

 - If you’re getting IVIG, Rituxan, or any other infusion medication, be sure your doctor orders them through your in-network infusion pharmacy!
 This is critical.
 Sadly, unless you insist and pester them, some doctors’ offices do what’s convenient for them instead of what’s better for you financially, and people end up paying thousands of dollars for treatments that could’ve been covered by insurance.
 Check with your insurance company which infusion pharmacy you should use.
 Coram, Accredo, and/or Amerita seem to be the most common.